Grantor vs Grantee in Real Estate

-Some homeowners worry they won’t be able to sell a home while they’re still making payments on it, but it’s actually very possible to sell a home with an active mortgage.
+Some homeowners worry they won’t be able to sell a home because they are still making payments on it, but it’s actually very possible to sell a home with an active mortgage.
 This is also the case with a deed of trust.
 In fact, when it comes to your home in general, there’s always a way to transfer ownership.

 Need to Talk to a Grantee?

 With a clearer understanding of the terminology behind the grantor vs grantee relationship, you may be curious about next steps in the selling process.
 Upward Home Solutions has been serving communities and revitalizing neighborhoods around Central Ohio since 2015.
-If you’re curious about selling your home, give us a call!
+If you’re curious about working with a grantee in real estate to sell your home, give us a call!
 We look forward to speaking with you.